-- 22. The Council's provisional settlement was announced by WG on 9th October 2018.
-The Council is currently in the process of responding to the provisional settlement and a report is being presented to Corporate Performance and Resources Scrutiny Committee which outlines a suggested response, with a reference to Cabinet for consideration on 19 November 2018. - 23.
+- 21. The Council's provisional settlement was announced by WG on 9th October 2018.
+The Council is currently in the process of responding to the provisional settlement and a report is being presented to Corporate Performance and Resources Scrutiny Committee which outlines a suggested response, with a reference to Cabinet for consideration on 19 November 2018. - 22.
 WG has advised the Council that its provisional SSA (Standard Spending Assessment) for 2018/19 is £226.748m.
-SSA represents WG's view of the relative resources needed to provide a standard level of service in each Local Authority in Wales and its primary use is to allocate RSG to these Authorities. - 24.
+SSA represents WG's view of the relative resources needed to provide a standard level of service in each Local Authority in Wales and its primary use is to allocate RSG to these Authorities. - 23.
 The Council will receive from WG Revenue Support Grant of £110.163m and a share of the Non- Domestic Rates (NDR) of £41.76m.
 Together these figures constitute the Council's provisional Aggregate External Finance (AEF) of £151.923m.
-This represents a cash reduction of 0.7% (£1.037m) for 2019/20 after taking into account adjustments.
+This represents a cash reduction of 0.7% (£1.037m) for 2019/20 after taking into account

+- adjustments.
 This is a slightly smaller reduction than the 1% (£1.524m) projected in the MTFP, although it does not take into account inflation.
-Wales as a whole has seen a decrease of 0.3%. - 25.
+Wales as a whole has seen a decrease of 0.3%. - 24.
 As part of the 2018/19 settlement, WG had also provided an indicative figure for the change in AEF for 2019/20 as a further reduction of 1%.
-No indicative figure has currently been provided for 2020/21. - 26.
-The value of some grant funding to be made available to Councils on an all Wales level has been received from WG.
-Several grants including Flying Start, Families First, Out of School Childcare, St. David's Day Fund, Communities First Legacy, Promoting Positive Engagement for Young People at Risk of Offending and Communities for Work Plus will be merged into one Children and Communities grant.
-Only an all Wales grant figure has been received at this point, however, the funding appears to be £1.2m (0.9%) lower than in 2018/19 and therefore the utilisation of the grant will need to be reviewed within the Council once the grant approval and full implication for the Council is received. - 27.
+No indicative figure has currently been provided for 2020/21. - 25.
 On 29th October 2018, as part of the Chancellor's Autumn Budget, over £550 million of additional funding was confirmed for the Welsh Government through to 2020/21.
 Details of whether any of this funding will be provided to Local Government and if so when and in what form, is currently unknown.